eddyerburgh/notes/docs/operating-systems/linux/process-scheduling.md

 Sleeping tasks are in a non-runnable state.
 There are many reasons that a task might sleep, like waiting for file I/O to complete, but a sleeping task is always waiting for an event to wake it up.

-When a task needs to sleep it marks itself as sleeping, puts itself on a wait queue, removes itself from the rbtree of processes to run, and calls `schedule()` to pick a new process to run {% cite lkd -l 60 %}.
+When a task needs to sleep it marks itself as sleeping, puts itself on a wait queue, removes itself from the tree of processes to run, and calls `schedule()` to pick a new process to run {% cite lkd -l 60 %}.

 There are two sleeping states: `TASK_INTERRUPTIBLE` and `TASK_UNINTERRUPTABLE`.
 The difference between them is that `TASK_UNINTERRUPTABLE` ignores signals {% cite lkd -l 60 %}.